JHWELCHDESIGNS

 Her design for Skylight was nominated for the 2019 Gregory Award: Excellence in Scenic Design.

-Welch's 2017-2018 season involved the design of three new plays (Alex and Aris at ACT Theatre under the direction of artistic director John Langs, Howl's Moving Castle with Book-It Repertory Theatre, and Big Rock by local playwright Sonya Schneider), three productions with Seattle Opera (An American Dream, The Three Feathers, O+E: a new adaptation of Gluck's Orfeo ed Euridice), an all female production of Shakespeare's Coriolanus (Rebel Kat Productions), the classic The Government Inspector (Seattle Shakespeare Company), and three contemporary plays focusing on complex and present social issues (An Octoroon at ArtsWest, HIR directed by Intiman Theatre's artistic director Jennifer Zeyl in collaboration with ArtsWest, and Ironbound at Seattle Public Theatre).
+2017-2018: Welch's season involved the design of three new plays (Alex and Aris at ACT Theatre under the direction of artistic director John Langs, Howl's Moving Castle with Book-It Repertory Theatre, and Big Rock by Seattle local playwright Sonya Schneider), three productions with Seattle Opera (An American Dream, The Three Feathers, O+E: a new adaptation of Gluck's Orfeo ed Euridice), an all female production of Shakespeare's Coriolanus (Rebel Kat Productions), the classic The Government Inspector (Seattle Shakespeare Company), and three contemporary plays focusing on complex and present social issues (An Octoroon at ArtsWest, HIR directed by Intiman Theatre's artistic director Jennifer Zeyl in collaboration with ArtsWest, and Ironbound at Seattle Public Theatre).

 2018 also saw the culmination of a year long collaboration with dancer and performance artist Peggy Piacenza.
 The residency program worked to develop The Event, an evening of contemporary dance, short film and song tackling the meaning of life, the inevitability of death, and how we experience everything in between.